jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/introduction/part-2.md

-+++
+---
-title= "Iram"
+title: "Iram"
-heading= "Introduction Part 2" description= "History is a discipline that is very useful and has many different approaches" image= "/covers/muq.jpg" date= "2020-01-01" linkb= "/research/ibn-khaldun/muqaddimah/" linkbtext= "Index" linkf= "/research/ibn-khaldun/muqaddimah" linkftext= "Index" icon = "/icons/soc.png"
-+++

-Iram was a city having columns.
+description: "Iram was a city having columns.
 Ad b.
 Us b.
-Iram had two sons Shadid and Shaddid, who ruled after him.
+Iram had two sons Shadid and Shaddid, who ruled after him"
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2"
+date: 2021-10-28
+---

+Iram was a city with columns.

+Ad b.
+Us b.
+Iram had 2 sons:
+- Shadid
+- Shaddid

+who ruled after him.
 Shadid perished.
 Shaddad became the sole ruler of the realm, and the kings there submitted to his authority.

 When Shaddad heard a description of Paradise, he said= "I shall build something like it."